 If you’re searching for the best odds for Esports betting, it’s hard to look past Ladbrokes.
 Both its desktop and mobile offerings display all-round excellence, but – when it comes to prices – this famous brand truly excels.

-Ladbrokes’ odds for both major and minor pre-game markets are routinely some of the best around, and its in-play prices show a fair reflection of what’s actually taking place in an ongoing matchup.
+Ladbrokes’ odds for both major and minor pre-game markets are routinely some of the best around.
+Its in-play prices show a fair reflection of what’s actually taking place in an ongoing matchup.
 It also has an impressive breadth of markets, including coverage of all the major Esports you’d probably want to bet on (see our ‘Coverage Comparison’ table below for more details).

 If you prefer going with Esports betting sites that are actually based in Australia, Sportsbet.com.au also has highly competitive prices.
 Alternatively, if you’d like to essentially set your own market prices, you can go with a betting exchange like Betfair.